About Trials

 The trial itself....

-The event is split into "sections" (commonly ten) where a competitor rides through a natural obstacle course, while attempting to avoid touching the ground with his feet.
-In many local trials events, the sections are divided into separate routes to accommodate the different skill level of riders, who compete in skill-rated classes.
+The event is split into "sections" (commonly ten) where a competitor rides through a natural obstacle course, while attempting to avoid touching the ground with his or her feet.

 Scoring....

-The possible scores in each section consist of 0, 1, 2, 3, or 5.
-If a competitor makes his way through the section without touching the ground with his foot, he is given a score of 0 (called "cleaning the section").
+If a competitor makes his way through the section without touching the ground with his/her foot, they are given a score of 0 (called "cleaning the section").

-The winner is the competitor with the least points at the end of the event.
+Normally, the winner is the competitor with the least points at the end of the event.
 Some events are also timed with penalty points awarded to late riders.

 Different classes....

-There are also special "Classic" classes for vintage bikes - typically British (pre-1965), as well as a twinshock class for trials motorcycles with two rear shock absorbers.
+There are also special "Classic" classes for vintage bikes - typically British (pre-1965), as well as a "Twinshock" class for trials-motorcycles with two rear shock absorbers.
 In most cases, twinshock motorcycles were manufactured before 1985 and are typically Japanese or Spanish.